Prohibition of Certain Toxic Substances Regulations, 2012 (SOR/2012-285)

 Legislative change

-These regulations prohibit the manufacture, use, sale, offer for sale and import of certain toxic substances, as well as products containing them, with a limited number of exemptions.
+These Regulations prohibit the manufacture, use, sale, offer for sale and import of certain toxic substances, as well as products containing them, with a limited number of exemptions.

 News, notices, and recent amendments